 Patients being considered for spinal cord stimulation should ideally meet the following criteria:

-Spinal cord stimulation is used only as a last resort; other treatment modalities (pharmacological, surgical, psychological or physical, if applicable) have been tried and failed or are judged to be unsuitable or contraindicated.
+Spinal cord stimulation is used only as a last resort; and other treatment modalities (pharmacological, surgical, psychological or physical therapies, if applicable) have been tried and failed or are judged to be unsuitable or contraindicated.

-Implantation of the spinal cord stimulator device is typically a 2 step process:
+Two-Step Process for Implantation of the spinal cord stimulator device:

 The first step is to implant a device on a trial basis which is done in an outpatient visit.
 The patient’s skin is numbed with a local anesthetic; leads are placed under the skin and attached to a small generator that the patient carries (much like a pager or cell phone); and using pre-set programs, electrical currents are emitted in a pattern to target the areas of pain.
 The trial phase can be beneficial for the following reasons: